nickzman/BetterGameMode/README.md

 ### Can BetterGameMode force on Game Mode when a Windows game starts in Wine, or in a virtual machine?

-Unfortunately no. The app is not notified when a Windows game is started.
+Unfortunately no. Normally, BetterGameMode is notified by macOS whenever an app is launched, but the notification is not sent when something launches in Wine.
+And BetterGameMode has no way of knowing what is going on inside a virtual machine running on your Mac.

 You can still use BetterGameMode with a Wine front end or virtual machine; you just need to force Game Mode on when that front end starts up.
+This is why I added CrossOver, etc. as apps that start Game Mode by default.

 ### Can BetterGameMode force on Game Mode when I visit a certain website in my browser?